Xomega-Net/Xomega.Docs/docs/generators/services/web-api.md

 ```

 :::note
-This REST configuration for standard CRUD and `ReadList` operations can be added automatically to the model by a special [model enhancement CRUD generator](../model/crud) with the *Generate Rest Methods* parameter set to `true`.
+This REST configuration for standard CRUD and `ReadList` operations can be added automatically to the model by a special [model enhancement CRUD generator](../model/crud) with the `GenerateRestMethods` parameter set to `true`.
 :::

 ## Generator outputs